 Spring.
 3 credits.
 Prerequisites: Biological Sciences 101 or 109 or equivalent; Human Development and Family Studies 115 or Psychology 101 or equivalent.
 Offered alternate years.
-Not offered 1999-2000.
-M W F 1:25.
-J. Haas, S. Robertson.
+Not offered 1997-98.
+J. Haas.
+S. Robertson.

-This course is concerned with the interrelationships of physical and psychological growth and development in humans, particularly during infancy.
+This course is concerned with the interrelationships between physical and psychological growth and development in humans, particularly during infancy.
 Intrinsic and extrinsic causes of variations in growth, including various forms of stimulation, are considered.
 In addition, the consequences of early growth and its variation for current and subsequent behavioral, psychological, and physical development are examined.
 The interaction between physical and behavioral or psychological factors is emphasized throughout the course.]